GavinSC34/Bushfire-Protection-System/README.md

 I was given an Arduino Uno to ‘start playing with’; thanks Gene.
 I blew it up after a few weeks by powering it from an external source, then, wanting to upload a changed sketch, I plugged the board into my computer in the usual way.
 Lights out.
 Not good.
 That encouraged me to work through the tutorials more carefully.

 I soon realised it would be easier if I could upload the sketches wirelessly.
 This led to OTA or Over the Air programming – a great improvement.
 OTA however means you can’t use the serial port in the IDE to track and debug your sketch, so you need an external window, like Telnet.
 Fortunately someone had already written the code, it was a matter of using the right Google search to find it.
 Then on to Blynk and the phone app.
 Once again there were many examples to look at, and simple sketches to begin with.
 Blynk also led to the choice of the ESP32 S3 board with an external antenna.
-I had found, for my situation, the low powered boards need this extra hardware.
+I had found, for this situation, the low powered boards need this extra hardware.

-My program incorporates not only the triggers and pump start-stop relays, but also WiFi and OTA, Telnet and Blynk.
+The code incorporates not only the triggers and pump start-stop relays, but also WiFi and OTA, Telnet and Blynk.
 And I had to make sure that the basic triggers would keep working if the WiFi was unavailable – quite possible in a real bush fire.

 Pete Knight, a moderator on the Blynk forum, recommends ESP32 boards, and also, ‘keep your main loop clean’.
 The forum proved invaluable.
 The programming was more of a challenge than soldering up the parts.

 <i>Breadboards to PCBs</i>

 I started with a basic ‘push in the leads’ breadboard to test the idea.
 Wires everywhere!
 And hardly robust – after a week some of the connections were loose.
 On to a solderable breadboard with components on the front and fairly linear wiring on the reverse.
 Still rather messy and a dry joint was very hard to track down.
 The soldering was tricky too, I needed magnifiers to see what I was doing and a new soldering iron with a tiny point.
 I finally landed on a battery powered 6W soldering iron from Jaycar https://www.jaycar.com.au/battery-powered-6w-soldering-iron/p/TS1535?srsltid=AfmBOooegESU0W7gDC9mIWZrKJpWLnCHWekQW4WTpALk9IwkM9n9iz5e
 Only 6 watts?
-You couldn’t burn your finger on that could you?
 It’s very adequate for PCBs and has the added benefit of longer protection of the tip.
 You only heat it up when you need it (10 seconds).
 No cord!
 I bought some heavy duty re-chargeable batteries and I’m still on the first charge.

 KiCad was suggested for PCB design.
 Thanks Gene.